Morisset/pySSN/README.md

 Dependencies
 =========

-pySSN requieres numpy, matplotlib, scipy
+pySSN requieres python 2.7 and decent versions of numpy, matplotlib, scipy

 It also requires PyNeb if you want to have reddening correction. https://github.com/Morisset/PyNeb_devel